 A large and imposing white marble sculpture of a draped, semi-naked, barefoot female holding a pitcher in her left hand standing on a circular plinth.
 Her hair is swept back into a clutch of curls gathered at the nape of her neck; she is wearing a diadem on which there is a bird, (possibly a phoenix symbolising long life and rebirth) and drop earrings.
 A snake armlet wraps around her right arm.
-Her left hand, in which originally she held a chalice, is now missing.
+Her left hand, in which she originally held a chalice, is now missing.

 She was married to the hero, Heracles, who protected Olympus and was created a demi god, and together they had two children, Alexiares and Anicetus.
 However, as a symbol of everlasting youth Hebe was considered to be a maiden goddess, despite the fact she was married and no longer virginal.
 The name Hebe comes from the Greek meaning “youth” or “prime of life”.
 She was also worshipped as a goddess of forgiveness and freed prisoners would hang their chains in the sacred sanctuary at Philius.

 The plinth on which she stands is carved with the brush of a fox (fertility), a cow/bull and two children, possibly the twins, Castor and Pollux.

 The classical figure of Hebe with her quintessential elegance was popular in the 19th and 20th centuries for European garden sculpture, often taking the form of fountains and temperance fountains.
 Many famous sculptors such as Antonio Canova, John Gibson RA and the Danish artist, Bertel Thorwaldsen were renowned for their portrayals of her.

 A different opinion regarding her characterisation is that this is a representation of the Greek goddess of hunting, Diana.